 A teen’s eye view of interrailing

 Both my boys have been interrailing.
-Ed went last summer, when he was 18, and I’ve asked him to share his top tips for a fun and (fairly) stress-free trip:
+Ed went when he was 18 and I’ve asked him to share his top tips for a fun and (fairly) stress-free trip:

 How to plan an interrail trip

 I travelled with four good friends.
 My brother Nick was part of a bigger group of seven.
-There’s no perfect size but four or five works well as there are enough of you to split up to do different things without being too big a group to go around a city all together.
+There’s no perfect size but four or five works well.
+That way there are enough of you to split up to do different things without being too big a group to go around a city all together.

 Now plan your route.
 The earlier you book your interrail passes the more you save.
 The Interrail website is an easy guide to the obvious routes between cities and countries in Europe.
-Unless you need to use routes which require seat reservations – more about that below! – you are free to jump on whichever train you want as long as your travel complies with the particular pass you have bought.
+Unless you need to use routes which require seat reservations – more about that above! – you are free to jump on whichever train you want.
+As long as your travel complies with the particular pass you have bought.

 Where to go interrailing in Europe